Witiko/scm-at-arqmath3/paper/main.md

 ## Evaluation

-We searched for answers to sets of topics provided by the ARQMath organizers.
+To evaluate our system, we searched for answers to sets of topics provided by the ARQMath organizers [@zanibbi2020overview; @behrooz2021overview;
-To select the optimal values for parameters α, β, and γ,[^optimization] we used the 148 topics from ARQMath-1 and 2, Task 1.
-To estimate the performance of our system, we used the 78 topics from ARQMath-3, Task 1.
+@behrooz2022overview, Section 4.1].
 As our retrieval units, we used answers from the MSE dataset.

 Effectiveness